Russia's Nuclear Fuel Cycle

 At Novovoronezh 1&2 a decommissioning project with partial dismantling of equipment was prepared and a licence was expected in 2010.
 Work will take several years, and buildings are likely to be re-used.
 In particular that portion of the site houses the district heating pumps and equipment, which provides 75% of the heat for the city, and a spare parts store for Energoatom.

 In 2010 Siberian Chemical Combine (SCC) in collaboration with Rosatom set up the JSC Pilot Demonstration Center for Decommissioning of Uranium-Graphite Reactors (PDC UGR) at SCC site to implement a decommissioning concept for 13 shut-down uranium-graphite plutonium production reactors.
-These are at Mayak Chemical Combine at Ozersk (5), near Kyshtym, at Siberian Chemical Combine, Seversk (5, including ADE3, 4 & 5), and at Mining & Chemical Combine, Zheleznogorsk (3: AD, ADE1 & ADE2).
+These are at Mayak Chemical Combine at Ozersk (5), near Kyshtym, at Siberian Chemical Combine, Seversk (5, including ADE3, 4 & 5, EI-2), and at Mining & Chemical Combine, Zheleznogorsk (3: AD, ADE1 & ADE2).
 ADE2 was the last plutonium production reactor finally closed for decommissioning, in April 2010.* The fuel has been removed from the shut-down reactors and nearly all of it has been reprocessed at Mayak and Seversk.
 The concept provides for building multiple safety barriers and sealing of shut-down reactors rather than their dismantling, at a cost estimated to be RUR 2 billion (US$ 67 million) each.
 Entombment is the option selected for EI-2, ADE-4 and ADE-5 reactors.
 All 13 are expected o be decommissioned by 2025 (EI-2 in 2015).
 In 2009 SCC won a tender to prepare for decommissioning of the four Bilibino reactors (due to close 2019-21) and those at Beloyarsk.

 Three nuclear powered icebreakers have been decommissioned: Lenin, Sibir and Arktika, also the support vessel: Lepse which holds some used nuclear fuel from the Arctic fleet.
 Lepse was taken out of the water in October 2014 for further dismantling at the Nerpa Shipyard in Murmansk.
 Lenin is being turned into a museum.